Osteopathy (manipulation therapy)

 This page tells you about osteopathy for people with cancer.
 There is information below about

 Osteopathy comes from two Greek words meaning bone and disease.
-It is a therapy that involves manipulation of bones, muscles and connective tissue (the musculo skeletal system) to treat symptoms and illnesses.
+It is a therapy that involves manipulation of bones and muscles (the musculo skeletal system) to treat symptoms and illnesses.
 It is based on the belief that the body can be more healthy and recover from illness more quickly when the body structure is working well.
 Specialists trained in osteopathy (osteopaths) think that our bones and muscles are key to diagnosing and treating many disorders.

 Osteopathic techniques include